 Three steps per second are the goal.
 That’s 180 for each minute, 90 on each foot.
 This is a lot more than what feels normal, but it doesn’t mean that you should run faster.
 Instead, you can shorten your stride to ensure that your pace remains the same even when taking more steps.

 A word of caution: First, increasing your stride speed will feel strange.
-You may need to slow down from what you are used to to to avoid becoming tired.
+You may need to slow down from what you are used to avoid becoming tired.
 You will see a change in your body within weeks.
-If you feel that this makes running difficult, you can skip this step and return to running once you have a better running routine.
+If you feel that this makes it difficult, you can skip this step and return to running once you have a better routine.

 4. You Can Engineer The Experience How You Want It

 What does it matter if runners who aren’t running purists don’t use headphones?
-Listening to music, podcasts, or audiobooks (which I do) can help you enjoy your time on the roads.
+Listening to music, podcasts, or audiobooks (which I do) can help you love your time on the roads.